Inveniem/kustomize-storage-config-transformer/README.md

    3. The share name is dynamically-injected based on the `injectedValues` settings in the KSCT config.

-2. A PVC (declared in the namespace in which the application is being deployed) is declared for each permutation value, with:
+2. A PVC is declared for each permutation value, with:
    1. The name of each PVC prefixed according to the name prefix template.
    2. Each PVC bound to its corresponding PV via a dynamically-injected `volumeName` attribute value.